rkhleics/nhs-ei.website/README.md

 # NHSEI Website

-This is the repo for the NHS England & Imporvement website https://england.nhs.uk
+This is the repo for the NHS England & Improvement website https://england.nhs.uk

 Currently available at https://nhsei-staging.uksouth.cloudapp.azure.com